Mark Twain Lake trail update

 Primitive camping at designated sites along these trails is available by permit only.
 Visitors should be cautious during hunting season and wear fluorescent orange and make sure someone knows where they are going and when they will return.

-People can obtain maps online at www.mvs.usace.army.mil/Missions/Recreation/Mark-Twain-Lake/.
+People can obtain maps online at mvs.usace.army.mil/Missions/Recreation/Mark-Twain-Lake.
 A primitive camping permit is available by calling the Visitor Center at 573-565-2112.

-USACE officials look forward to seeing everyone at the lake, and they remind visitors to be safe, have fun and wear a life jacket.

-More information is available by calling the M.W.
-Boudreaux Memorial Visitor Center at 573-565-2112, following them on Facebook at Mark Twain Lake - U.S. Army Corps of Engineers, or emailing them at MarkTwainInfo@usace.army.mil.